 As a law student, Sinéad earned several academic honors, including the Craig Spangenberg Oral Advocacy Award and the Equal Justice America Fellowship.
 She served as a Judicial Intern to the Hon.
 Judith E. Levy of the U.S. District Court for the Eastern District of Michigan and as a Law Clerk and Project Coordinator with the Michigan Poverty Law Program’s Family Law Project.
 She also served as Co-Chair of the Gender Violence Project, as Co-Chair of Reproductive Rights and Justice, and as a volunteer Student Attorney with the Federal Appellate Litigation Clinic.

-Sinéad is a Ph.D.
-Candidate in Political Science and Public Policy at the University of Michigan.
+Sinéad holds a Ph.D. in Political Science and Public Policy from the University of Michigan.
 Her research interests include judicial politics and state legislative processes.
-As a graduate student she has served as Co-President of the Graduate Association of Political Scientists and as Co-Chair of the Women’s Caucus.
+As a graduate student she served as Co-President of the Graduate Association of Political Scientists and as Co-Chair of the Women’s Caucus.

 - University of Michigan College of Law, J.D.